sandipchitale/vscode-replicator/README.md

 - `helm`
 - `docker`

 You can configure additional commands using config `Commands to Wrap`.
+YOU can use _ to REPL commands with multiword prefix e.g. echo_Prefix.

 Also supports: